R-HTA-in-LMICs/Basic-to-Intermediate-R-for-HTA-2025/README.md

 This repository stores the code, presentations, and material used in the R-HTA in LMICs basic to intermediate 2025 tutorials.

 The following sections provide a breakdown of the primary documents and guidance on how to use them for your own personal training.
-The tutorial is based on several open-source frameworks for basic survival analysis in R.

 ## Navigation